-Although the DOMs instrumented with the old toroids were deployed into the ice earlier than 495 those with the new toroids, the differences above is still noted when examining individual deployment 496 years; therefore, the shape differences are not attributed to the change in the DOM behavior over time.
-497 However, the DOMs with the old toroids were the first PMTs to be manufactured by Hamamatsu.
-498 A gradual change over time of the fit parameters was observed when ordering the PMTs according 499 to their PMT serial number.
-This is compelling evidence that the observed differences between 500 the new and old toroids is due to a change in the production procedure rather than version of AC 501 coupling.
-502
+Although the DOMs instrumented with the old toroids were deployed into the ice earlier 528 than those with the new toroids, the differences above are still noted when examining individual 529 deployment years; therefore, the shape differences are not attributed to the change in the DOM 530 behavior over time.
+However, the DOMs with the old toroids were the first PMTs to be manufactured 53 by Hamamatsu.
+A gradual change of the fit parameters was observed when ordering the PMTs 532 according to their PMT serial number (i.e. their manufacturing order).
+Fig. 7 shows the change in 533 the measured peak-to-valley ratio as a function of PMT serial number for the standard QE DOMs 534 (blue) and HQE PMTs (red).
+Here, each data point represents a single PMT and the blue (red) 535 indicate a PMT instrumented with the new (old) toroid.
+This is compelling evidence that the 536 observed differences between the new and old toroids is due to a change in the PMT production 537 procedure rather than version of AC coupling.
+538